The Devil Tavern

 The Devil Tavern, whose full sign was The Devil and Saint Dunstan, was a tavern at number 2, Fleet Street in London, near the Temple Bar.
 It existed from the reign of James I (1603–25) until it was demolished in 1787 by Child & Co. to expand their banking premises.
+The site is commemorated by a City of London blue plaque reading "Site of the Devil Tavern demolished 1787".

-The tavern was opposite the church of Saint Dunstan, and its sign depicted the devil tweaking Saint Dunstan's nose.
+The tavern was opposite the church of Saint Dunstan, and its sign depicted the Devil tweaking Saint Dunstan's nose.